stefanv129/Simple-C-Projects/README.md

-This repository contains a couple of my simple C programs that I have written during university, nothing more
+This repository contains a couple of my SIMPLE C programs that I have written during university Some of them contain Data Structures